Last updated on December 11, 2025

 Don’t blame us.
 Brewer Xyre called the deck that, so well, that’s where we are.

 You get it, by now.
 Xyre’s deck is a 5-color stampede led by Karona, False God, which feels a little off.
 The feet are barely emphasized!
-Given the vast amount of nekkid hobbit feet we’re likely to have to deal with in The Lord of the Rings: Tales of Middle-earth there’s likely to be a better commander (and plenty of other cards for the 99!) coming this summer.
+Given the vast amount of nekkid hobbit feet we dealt with in The Lord of the Rings: Tales of Middle-earth there’s likely to be a better commander (and plenty of other cards for the 99!).

 Best Cards

-There’s actually get some removal in this deck.
+You actually get some removal in this deck.
 Chained to the Rocks is fine spot removal.
+If elephant feet count, you can lump in Generous Gift.

 Karmic Guide is still a solid value play, but you have to go back to the Urza’s Legacy art by Heather Hudson to get bare feet.